 Stanford University, Ph.D., Administration and Policy Analysis, 1988

 I began at Stanford as the Faculty Director for Leadership Degree Programs in June, 2013.
-In addition to leading the Policy, Organization, and Leadership Studies (POLS) MA, and joint degrees with the Graduate School of Business, the Public Policy Program, and the Law School, I teach courses focused on leadership theory, research, and practice.
+In addition to leading the Policy, Organization, and Leadership Studies (POLS) MA, and joint degrees with the Graduate School of Business, the Public Policy Program, and the Law School for the past five years, I have taught courses focused on leadership theory, research, and practice.

 My 15-year career as a K - 12 educator spans middle and high school teaching and high school administration.
 This portion of my career culminated in a six-year tenure as principal of Los Altos High School in Los Altos, CA.